Nabbing the best Black Friday deals

 Ever wonder exactly how those Black Friday shoppers score those great deals year after year?

-This year, DealNews.com is predicting some all-time lows on the popular electronics that Black Friday is known for, such as high-definition TVs (once again), laptops, smartphones, tablets, e-readers and gaming devices.
+This year, DealNews.com is predicting some all-time lows on popular electronics that Black Friday is known for, such as larger-screen high-definition TVs, budget laptops, smartphones, tablets, Blu-ray movies and video games for previous-generation consoles.

-But the good news is the shopping scene may be less crowded, according to some recent consumer polls.
-A holiday shopping survey by CreditDonkey found that just 41 percent of survey respondents plan to go out shopping on Black Friday, and even fewer Thursday night, even though stores are opening at historically earlier times than ever before.
-DealNews.com's recent Black Friday shopping survey found even lower numbers: Just 2 percent of respondents plan to shop Black Friday in-store only and 17 percent plan to shop mostly in-store, in lieu of online deals.
-So if you've ever wanted to go out on Black Friday, this year might just be the perfect time.
+But the good news is the shopping scene may be less crowded, according to a recent consumer poll.
+An online holiday shopping survey by Accenture found that while 55 percent of survey respondents plan to shop on Black Friday, 30 percent will do so mostly online.
+Just 41 percent of Thanksgiving Day shoppers will hit the stores Thursday night, even though stores are opening on Thanksgiving.
+So if you’ve ever wanted to go out on Black Friday, this year might just be the perfect time.

 Five avid Black Friday shoppers told us about the best Black Friday deal they ever got, along with some insider info on how they got them.